 Personal data relates to information about a living individual (the data subject) who can be identified from that data alone or else together with any other information we may already have or are likely to acquire.

-The Parochial Church Council of Church Hulme (the Church Council) is the data controller represented by its Data Protection Officer (DPO), Jayne Weaver (contact details below).
+The Parochial Church Council of Church Hulme (the Church Council) is the data controller represented by its Data Protection Officer (DPO), Dr Stephen C Smith (contact details below).
 The data controller decides how personal data is processed and held by the Church Council and for what purposes.
 The Church Council is a charity registered in England no. 1132587.

 The Church Council complies with its obligations under GDPR and the 2018 Act by:

 - keeping personal data up to date, storing it securely and destroying it when necessary;

 - not collecting or retaining excessive amounts of personal data;